iai-callgrind/iai-callgrind/docs/src/benchmarks/library_benchmarks/anatomy.md

 First of all, you need a public function in your library which you want to benchmark.
 In this example this is the `fibonacci` function which, for the sake of simplicity, lives in the benchmark file itself but doesn't have to.
-If it would have been located in `my_lib::fibonacci`, you simply import that function with `use my_lib::fibonacci` and go on as shown above.
+If it had been located in `my_lib::fibonacci`, you simply import that function with `use my_lib::fibonacci` and go on as shown above.
 Next, you need a `library_benchmark_group!` in which you specify the names of the benchmark functions.
 Finally, the benchmark harness is created by the `main!` macro.